mauricelambert/LocalResolver/README.md

 This package implements local hostname resolver tool with scapy (using netbios and LLMNR query).

+This tool is useful to:
+ - resolve manually hostname from Linux or hardened Windows
-This tool is useful to resolve hostname with old machines (Windows 2000-2012) and to identify:
+ - resolve hostname with old machines (Windows 2000-2012)
+ - to identify:
      - Machines with old protocols like Netbios or LLMNR,
      - Hostname spoofer (or two machines with the same name),

 ## Requirements